The Iron Ragdoll

 Each year during the health examination carried out at schools, the respective hospitals carrying out the exam will do extra tests on the gifted to determine their power level and update records accordingly.
 As an adult, you can go test if you want, but usually the power level of an adult stays around the same anyways.

 The testing and the determination of levels can be quite subjective sometimes, especially for stuff like mind reading.
+People could easily fake lower levels, and I doubt the government cares anyways.
 And when a person's level gets too high, a precise number becomes meaningless.

 On the info section of each character page, you can see their power listed if they have one; and if they're Bauhinian and have taken a test, the level would also be written there.
 Otherwise it would be "unregistered."